MoralCode/ooosvn/extension/readme.txt

 OpenOffice.org extension format.
 Use of the .oxt format eases installation a
 lot:

-1. Install the ooosvn-0.4.2.oxt package using OOo's package manager, Tools > Extensions.
+1. Install the ooosvn-0.4.3.oxt package using OOo's package manager, Tools > Extensions.
 This will install the BASIC modules and will give you the SVN menu.
  With OOo 2.4 or later and OOoSVN 0.3.10 or later, the extension can be updated from within the Package Manager, including by checking packages against the OOo Extensions repository.

-2. If doing an upgrade it is STRONGLY RECOMMENDED that you run Tools > Add-Ons > Install OOoSVN scripts to upgrade the scripts in the working directory.
+2. If doing an upgrade it is STRONGLY RECOMMENDED that you run Tools > Add-Ons > Install OOoSVN scripts to upgrade the scripts and other resources in the working directory.
 If this is a fresh install, use SVN > Place document under version control for the first time and your home repository, working directory and shell scripts will be created for you by the first run wizard.

 Use:
 Installing the .oxt package gets you an SVN menu in OOo.
 From this menu you can